microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution08.md

       - msft_raw_bronze_ingestion Notebook
       - msft_silver_sample_flatten_extensions_utility Notebook
     - [Configure the global configuration notebook](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/healthcare-data-foundations-configure#configure-the-global-configuration-notebook) deployed with Healthcare data foundation running the deployed pipelines or notebooks.
-      - Use the 'healthcare#_msft_config_notebook' to configure key configuration parameters for all data transformation:
+      - Use the 'msft_config_notebook' to configure key configuration parameters for all data transformation:
           - Workspace Config
             - workspace_name: Identifier for the workspace, either its GUID or name.
             - solution_name: Identifier for the healthcare workload artifact, formatted as